beyondeye/Haxdroid/README.md

 #AndroidXMLToHaxeUI
 ##The problem
-Haxe is a very powerful tool for cross platform development.But something I felt was missing from the Haxe eco-system was a way to manage assets and GUI of an application as a function of the device and execution environment.
+Haxe is a very powerful tool for cross platform development.But something I felt was missing from the Haxe eco-system was a way to manage assets and GUI of an application as a function of the device and the execution environment.
 This is actually critical for cross-platform development to be practically viable.

 Arguably one of the best of such systems currently available, is the [Android Resource Management System](http://developer.android.com/guide/topics/resources/overview.html)